 (4) Gathering evidence to iteratively define success factors; and

-(5) Continuously prepare and disseminate information materials to keep Members appraised of activities and current challenges, and to support resource mobilization efforts.
-[Germany, UK with Secretariat editorial]
+(5) Continuously prepare and disseminate information materials to keep Members apprised [Secretariat] of activities and current challenges, and to support resource mobilization efforts.

-Requests the management group of the Services Commission to work in close coordination with the management group of the Infrastructure Commission and with the Research Board, regional associations and other relevant bodies on the further development of the technical, scientific and technological elements which take into account the Initial Early Warnings for All Action Plan to be communicated at COP, drafted by the SG; [Drafting Committee, UK, with Secretariat editorial]
+Requests the management group of the Services Commission to work in close coordination with the management group of the Infrastructure Commission and with the Research Board, regional associations and other relevant bodies on the further development of the technical, scientific and technological elements which take into account the Initial Early Warnings for All Action Plan, drafted by the WMO Secretary-General, [New Zealand] to be communicated at UNFCCC COP-27 [Poland];

-Requests the president of the Services Commission to use the outcomes of this work to inform a recommendation to EC-76 relating to the priority activities, proposed subsidiary body structures and supporting partnerships necessary, to foster the successful implementation of the four pillars of people-centred Multi-Hazard Early Warning Systems: risk knowledge and management, observations and forecasting, preparedness to respond and warning dissemination and communication, as key elements of the Early Warnings for All Action Plan; [Drafting Committee, UK, with Secretariat editorial]
+Further requests [Czech Republic] the president of the Services Commission to use the outcomes of this work to inform a recommendation to EC-76 relating to the priority activities, proposed subsidiary body structures and supporting partnerships necessary, to foster the successful implementation of the four pillars of people-centred Multi-Hazard Early Warning Systems: risk knowledge and management, observations and forecasting, preparedness to respond and warning dissemination and communication with a particular focus on the most vulnerable countries/territories [Australia], as key elements of the Early Warnings for All Action Plan;

-Invites the Secretary-General of WMO to provide support to these efforts.
+Invites the Secretary-General of WMO to provide the necessary resources to [P/SERCOM] support these efforts.

-[Germany, with Secretariat editorial]

-[Drafting Committee]

 _______________